PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ### Designing content that AI agents can Reason over, Act on, and be Evaluated against

-This repository will help you understand **"How knowledge and content role is changing in AI-first products**, where information is no longer written solely for humans but is **actively consumed by autonomous AI systems**.
+This repository will help you understand **"How knowledge and content roles are changing in companies' building AI-first products"**, *(where information is no longer written solely for humans but is **actively consumed by autonomous AI systems**.)*

 In traditional setups, content exists to *explain*.
 In agentic systems, content exists to *drive behavior*.